Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1EphemeralContainer
 ### Properties
 * **args**: string[]: Arguments to the entrypoint.
-The docker image's CMD is used if this is not provided.
+The image's CMD is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 * **command**: string[]: Entrypoint array.
 Not executed within a shell.
-The docker image's ENTRYPOINT is used if this is not provided.
+The image's ENTRYPOINT is used if this is not provided.
 Variable references $(VAR_NAME) are expanded using the container's environment.
 If a variable cannot be resolved, the reference in the input string will be unchanged.
-The $(VAR_NAME) syntax can be escaped with a double $$, ie: $$(VAR_NAME).
+Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e. "$$(VAR_NAME)" will produce the string literal "$(VAR_NAME)".
 Escaped references will never be expanded, regardless of whether the variable exists or not.
 Cannot be updated.
 More info: https://kubernetes.io/docs/tasks/inject-data-application/define-command-argument-container/#running-a-command-in-a-shell
 * **env**: [IoK8SApiCoreV1EnvVar](#iok8sapicorev1envvar)[]: List of environment variables to set in the container.
 Cannot be updated.
 * **envFrom**: [IoK8SApiCoreV1EnvFromSource](#iok8sapicorev1envfromsource)[]: List of sources to populate environment variables in the container.
 The keys defined within a source must be a C_IDENTIFIER.
 All invalid keys will be reported as an event when the container is starting.
 When a key exists in multiple sources, the value associated with the last source will take precedence.
 Values defined by an Env with a duplicate key will take precedence.
 Cannot be updated.
-* **image**: string: Docker image name.
+* **image**: string: Container image name.
 More info: https://kubernetes.io/docs/concepts/containers/images
 * **imagePullPolicy**: string: Image pull policy.
 One of Always, Never, IfNotPresent.
 Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
 * **lifecycle**: [IoK8SApiCoreV1Lifecycle](#iok8sapicorev1lifecycle): Lifecycle describes actions that the management system should take in response to container lifecycle events.
 For the PostStart and PreStop lifecycle handlers, management of the container blocks until the action is complete, unless the container process fails, in which case the handler is aborted.
 * **livenessProbe**: [IoK8SApiCoreV1Probe](#iok8sapicorev1probe): Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic.